Exeter Central railway station

 Exeter Central railway station is the most central of the stations in the city of Exeter, Devon, United Kingdom.
 It is 171 mi 30 chain down the line from London Waterloo.
 The station is smaller than Exeter St Davids on the west side of the city.
-Great Western Railway manages the station and operates most services, as well as South Western Railway.
+Great Western Railway manages the station and operates most services, with South Western Railway providing the rest.
+With 2.783 million entries and exits from 2023-2024, it has overtaken Exeter St Davids as the busiest station in Devon.

 From 1860, when it was opened by the London and South Western Railway, until 1933, when it was rebuilt, it was known as Exeter Queen Street.

 History

 The London and South Western Railway (LSWR) opened its Exeter Extension from Yeovil Junction on 19 July 1860 and its station at Queen Street in the city centre became the terminus for services from London Waterloo station, known as Exeter Queen Street.
 From 1 May 1861 it was also the terminus for trains on the new Exeter and Exmouth Railway.
 This was also operated by the LSWR but the physical junction between the two lines was at Exmouth Junction, 1.1 mi east of Queen Street.

 The final piece of the LSWR's network in Exeter was opened on 1 February 1862 when a steep line descended from the west end of Queen Street station to reach the Bristol and Exeter Railway's station at Exeter St Davids which had been opened in 1844.
 Here the LSWR connected with the Exeter and Crediton Railway and over that line eventually reached Plymouth, Padstow, Bude, and Ilfracombe Most trains to these destinations changed locomotives at Queen Street and many had carriages added or removed too.
 A locomotive shed was situated at the station but it was replaced by a new maintenance depot at Exmouth Junction in 1887.
 The space was later used for enlarged carriage sidings; further carriage sidings were situated at the west end of the station beyond the Queen Street bridge.